michaeldye/raspbian-image/README.md

 Related Projects:

 * `anax` (http://github.com/open-horizon/anax): The client control application in the Horizon system
-* `horizon-pkg` (http://github.com/open-horizon/horizon-pkg): A debian packaging of the complete Horizon client components
+* `horizon-pkg` (http://github.com/open-horizon/horizon-pkg): A system for packaging Horizon system `deb`s for multiple distributions and architectures.
+It also produces Ubuntu snaps

 ## Operations